The Best Walk-In-Only Restaurants For When You Didn’t Make A Reservation

-Astoria Seafood is part seafood market, part restaurant, and it's one of our favorite places for a casual group meal in the city.
+Astoria Seafood is part seafood market, part restaurant, and it's one of our favorite places for a casual group meal.
 When you get here, you walk to the big seafood display in the back, bag what you want (squid, razor clams, a whole branzino, etc.), then hand everything to a cashier and tell them how you want it cooked.
 Do this correctly, and you should wind up with a massive spread of grilled, fried, and olive oil-splashed fish and crustaceans.
 Be sure to bring a bottle of wine (since this place is BYOB), and get here early if you don't want to have to wait for a table.

 photo credit: Kate Previte